-Did you ever notice that no matter how blessed you are there are always those moments where you look at someone else’s life and think “Wow, I wish I had it like them”?
+Do you ever notice that no matter how blessed you are, there are always those moments when you look at someone else’s life and think “Wow, I wish I had it like them”?
 What is it about the other side that makes the grass appear to be so much more green?
 For me it’s the constant comparison and peering over to see what others have going on instead of focusing on what I have and taking the time to be thankful.

-I was watching a program on television the other day, and an Indian family was being highlighted; the focus being on the conditions they were living in.
+I was watching a program on television the other day, and a family was being highlighted; the focus being on their living conditions.
 They were very poor.
-Their living space was just a little over the average sized bathroom at a gas station.
-During their interview, they expressed their desire to one day have more, but for the time being they were content.
+The space where they lived was just a little over the average sized bathroom at a gas station.
+During their interview, they expressed wanting to have more, but for the time being, they were content.

 When the show ended, I took a moment to reflect and was disappointed in myself that it takes seeing others who have less than I do to realize that I need to give thanks.
 If that family could be content in the space they were in, I should be leaping for joy in all that I have going on.